MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policy-tests.md

 ---
 title: Xbox Live test cases for PC and Mobile
-description: Describes the test cases for adding Xbox Live to a PC or mobile game. ms.date: 03/26/2019 ms.topic: article
+description: Test cases for adding Xbox Live to a PC or mobile game. ms.date: 03/26/2019 ms.topic: article
 layout: LandingPage